 Statisticians usually remove the outliers using certain rules.
 If they are out of bounds or lying at the extremes of any projected trend in a population, conclusions about the population under study will be affected.

 Hence, it will be a good idea to treat the outlier group as part of a different population.
-If a significant number has been observed, it will be a good idea to treat the outlier group as part of a different population.
-Otherwise, we can assume that those outliers are errors in data input and discard them outright.
+If a significant number has been observed.
+Otherwise, those outliers could be just errors in data input and could be discarded outright.

 If indeed there are a lot of outliers, that will open opportunities for closer inspection and interesting discoveries.
 A Principal Component Analysis would be most appropriate for such data.